Frequently Asked Questions

 The General Fund provides scholarships for families with the greatest financial need from non-recommended tax credits.

-Why should I redirect my personal tax liability to the General Fund?
+Why should I contribute my personal tax liability to the General Fund?

 A robust scholarship fund provides a healthier and more diverse community which benefits us all.